EMODnet/emodnet.wfs/README.md

 #> 10 POINT (18.25035 39.83537)
 ```

+You can chage the output crs through argument `crs`.

 ``` r
 emodnet_get_layers(wfs = wfs_cml, layers = layers, crs = 3857)
 #> ℹ crs transformed from 4326 to 3857